 - By year 2, student should prepare and submit CV.

 - AS SOON AS an internship position is found, submit job description with offer letter/email as proof via e-advising for provisional approval by the Internship Coordinator.

 - UPON COMPLETION of internship (NOT just before your graduation), submit supervisor feedback form, internship report, and student survey, for final approval.

 - Students unable to find internship by summer of year 3 then undertake taught industrial training as last resort.

 - For final approval, a complete application via e-advising include: 1) online application form; 2) supervisor feedback form; 3) internship report; and 4) student survey.
 After uploading your complete application, you may email the Internship Experience Coordinator to expedite the approval process.

 - The complete application for fulfilling the internship requirement must be submitted within the same calendar year that the internship was taken for final approval.

-- Otherwise, the internship taken will be FORFEITED, unless a special approval from the Internship Coordinator is granted in exceptional circumstances.
+- Otherwise, the internship taken will be FORFEITED, unless a special approval from the Industrial Experience Coordinator is granted in exceptional circumstances.